My stories are often inspired by nature, and my characters—whether true or imagined—are often women in search of truth and healing.

 Yes, everyone should write for holistic wellness, whether life is good or not.
 Inspired by a decade facilitating writing workshops for cancer patients, domestic violence survivors, and others seeking inner truth and peace, Writing Through the Muck presents irrefutable benefits of wellness writing, various tools and techniques to help you tap deeply into memory and emotion, a plethora of inspiring quotes and poems, and the author's personal stories from trudging through the muck.

-Best of all, it guides you through a rich collection of writing prompts to help you find yourself, your story, and your way through tough times.
+Best of all, this Reader's Favorite silver medalist will guide you through a rich collection of writing prompts to help you find yourself, your story, and your way through tough times.

 All author profits will be donated to organizations supporting cancer patients, domestic violence survivors, and climate change activists.